 so this corresponds to an embedding of the bicuspidal quartic into $\cptwo\#\cptwobar$.

 The embedding of the resolution using six $e_i$ classes (option A) corresponds to a potential embedding of the cuspidal curve into $\cptwo$.

 To verify that there is a unique isotopy class for each homology embedding, we apply Lemma \ref{l:blowdown} to find exceptional spheres in the $e_i$ classes.
 In all three cases, the configuration blows down to four lines with one triple point and three double points.
 This has a unique symplectic isotopy class by Proposition \ref{p:addline}, so this cuspidal quartic has a unique symplectic isotopy class in $\cptwo$ by Proposition~\ref{l:biratderiveunique}.

 The complement of the embedding of the cuspidal curve into $\cptwo$ is a rational homology ball filling.
 We can further check that the fillings complementary to the embeddings of the cuspidal curve into $\cptwo\#\cptwobar$ and $S^2\times S^2$ are in fact differentiated by their intersection forms.
-Since each has $b_2=1$, we simply need to find the self-intersection number of a class orthogonal to all of the divisors in the cap (the exceptional divisors together with the proper transform which represents $h$).
+Since each has $b_2=1$, we simply need to find the self-intersection number of a primitive class orthogonal to all of the divisors in the cap (the exceptional divisors together with the proper transform which represents $h$).
 In option B, the embedding into $S^2\times S^2$, such a class is represented by $e_4-e_5-e_6-e_7$ which has self-intersection number $-4$ (and actually is represented by a symplectic sphere which can be blown down to get the rational homology ball filling).
 In option C, the embedding into $\cptwo\#\cptwobar$, such a class is given by $e_1-e_2-e_3-e_4+2e_5+2e_6+2e_7$ which has self-intersection number $-16$.
 Therefore the two fillings are not homeomorphic.

 \end{proof}

 Finally, we turn to the case of three cusps of type $(2,3)$.
 We call $E_1$, $E_2$, and $E_3$ the three exceptional divisors in the minimal resolution of the curve.

 \begin{prop} Let $C$ be a curve with normal Euler number $16$ with three cusps of type $(2,3)$.
 Then the only relatively minimal symplectic embedding of $C$ is into $\cptwo$ and this is unique up to symplectic isotopy.
 Correspondingly, the associated contact structure $\xi_C$ has a unique minimal symplectic filling, and it is a rational homology ball. \end{prop}